Close Menu

 Fallopian tube cancer, also known as tubal cancer, develops in the Fallopian tubes.
 These are the tubes that connect the ovaries and the uterus.
 This forms of female genital tract cancer is very rare.
 For example, it accounts for only 1 percent to 2 percent of all female genital cancers.
 Worldwide, only 1,500 to 2,000 cases of Fallopian tube cancer are found by doctors each year.
 Annually, 300 to 400 women are found to have the condition in the United States.

 Because this cancer is so rare, doctors know very little about what causes it.
 However, scientists believe that genetics play some role.
-For example, there is evidence that women who have inherited the gene linked to breast cancer, called BRCA1, also have a higher risk of developing fallopian tube cancer.
+For example, there is evidence that women who have the gene linked to breast cancer, called BRCA1, also have a higher risk of developing fallopian tube cancer.

 TREATMENT FOR CANCER OF THE FEMALE GENITAL TRACT